Designing An Inclusive Classroom

-For my first post I thought I would write a few ideas about making your classroom as accessible and inclusive as possible.
+These are a few ideas about making your classroom as accessible and inclusive as possible.
 This research-based post on Autism and Sensory Processing (SPD) Friendly classroom design may also be of interest.
 Each student is of course an individual and these are just general ideas that may help you in identifying strategies that work for your class. whilst my experience in working with Autistic children these points will work with many children who struggle to focus or learn.

 1) Can they see you easily?
 If the student has to turn their head or look up to look at you they will become uncomfortable and fidgety.
 Make sure no student is having to crane their neck past the back of another students head.

-2) Are you giving them opportunity to interact with their peers?
+2) Are you giving them the opportunity to interact with their peers?
 Consider who is close enough for each student to talk to.
 Are they likely to share an interest.
 Identify the most empathetic students that could act as peer mentors.